Skip to Main Content

 Advanced Implementation Methods Workshop

-However, you may opt to watch a 1-hour didactics overview video and read 2-3 foundational articles prior to the Advanced Implementation Methods Workshop instead.
-If you select this option, we will email you the required materials after you complete your order.
+You can opt to watch an overview video and read a few key articles instead.
+If you choose this option, we’ll email the materials after you register.

 Day 1: